Daikon: Names

-In mainland China and Singapore, the calque white carrot or misnomer carrot is sometimes used, owing to the similarity of the vegetables' names in Mandarin and Hokkien.
-This variant inspired the title for a popular guidebook on Singaporean street food, There's No Carrot in Carrot Cake, which refers to chai tow kway, a kind of cake made from daikon.
+Several more terms loaned from Chinese appear in East Asian Englishes.
+In Singapore, the calque white carrot or misnomer carrot is sometimes used, owing to the similarity of the vegetables' names in Mandarin and Hokkien (in Mandarin Chinese, carrot is called 胡蘿蔔 (胡萝卜), which is literally "occidental radish").
+This variant inspired the title for a popular guidebook on Singaporean street food, There's No Carrot in Carrot Cake, which refers to chai tow kway, a kind of cake made with daikon.
+Similarly but interestingly, in Hong Kong, the misnomer turnip is also used.
+This name lends its name to the dish "turnip cake", which is actually chai tow kway with a different name.

 In North America, it is primarily grown not for food but as a fallow crop, with the roots left unharvested to prevent soil compaction; the leaves (if harvested) are used as animal fodder.
 The official general name used by the United States Department of Agriculture is oilseed radish, but this is only used in non-culinary contexts.
 Other English terms employed when daikon is used as animal feed or as a soil ripper are "forage radish", "fodder radish", and "tillage radish".

-In Hong Kong, the misnomer turnip is also used.
-This name lends its name to the dish "turnip cake".